Skeletron3/GEC-Project/readme.md

 * Make version: 4.3 x86_64-pc-linux-gnu
 * g++ version: (Ubuntu 12.1.0-2ubuntu1~22.04) 12.1.0

 This is an experimental programming language and is designed with Linux in mind.
-Don't attempt to port Windows featuers into this without first making a method to specify OS
+Don't attempt to port Windows featuers into this without first making a method to specify OS.
+Also note that it is specifically designed for Linux so although most Unix platforms will be able to run this don't cry because it doesnt work on Windows.
+From my experience I cannot compile it for Windows as c++23 isn't supported so you are kind of on your own.

 ## Dependancies